soulve-innovations/assignment-backend-hospital-product-catalog/README.md

 * Internal logic shall be under unit test;
 * Functionality shall be under integration test;
 * Documentation in code;
-* Clear and to the point readme on usage.
+* Clear and to the point readme on usage;
+* Code submitted in GitHub, you can pick your own branching model.

 ## Nice to haves ##